 - Selecting moving objects can cause those objects to go offworld when you rez the coalesced object.
 Either take those objects into inventory separately, or, if you want to turn off all scripts in all of the selected objects, go to Build > Scripts > Set Scripts to Not Running.

-Right-clicking an object and choosing Edit normally selects it.
-Alternatively, in Edit mode, you can drag and draw a selection rectangle over the objects.
+Right-clicking an object and choosing Edit selects the object, opening a floating window with many editing options.
+Alternatively, in Edit mode, you can drag and draw a selection rectangle over multiple objects.
 If both of these fail to make object outlines appear (indicating they have been selected), then try the steps below.

 Go to Build > Options.